Athos1972/baangt/TECHSPEC_RUNLOG.md

 ### Extend TestRun.py to write into the database
 * In the method `tearDown` of `baangt.base.TestRun.py` add a call to store the testrun execution data into the database.
+* Alternatively use the existing (and already called) ExportResults.py class directly